 Here are some ways you can protect your money against inflation:

 Gold is a tangible asset that has historically demonstrated stability over the long term.
-Therefore, if you are considering safeguarding against a potential collapse, you may opt to invest in physical gold coins, bars, or other precious metals as a means of protection.
+Therefore, if you are considering safeguarding against a potential collapse, you may opt to invest in physical gold coins and bars, or other precious metals as a means of protection.

 Since the early 2000s, the average gold price has grown significantly, as Statista reports.
 In 2019, the annual average gold price witnessed growth to nearly $1,400 per troy ounce.
 According to a gold demand trends report from the World Gold Council, physical demand for gold grew by 34% year over year (YoY) to 1,234 tons in the first three months of 2022.